 Until the 1930s in the United States, that is.
-Now, in the early 21st Century, it appears that our Nation is coming to its senses again, and may soon End Prohibition again, and Re-Legalize Marijuana.
+Now, in the early 21st Century, it appears that our Nation is coming to its senses, and may End Prohibition again, and Re-Legalize Marijuana.
 In the meantime however, Minnesota still has laws making possession or sale of Marijuana a crime.
 Here is a summary of those Minnesota laws.

 State or Federal Court?

 The state and federal criminal statutes appear to treat marijuana less harshly than other illegal drugs, for similar quantities.
 Federal law enforcement and prosecutors, similarly, appear less interested in targeting marijuana cases than other illegal drug cases.
-Criminal Marijuana cases in federal court are more likely to involve larger quantities, or larger group conspiracies - often involving more than just marijuana.
-For various reasons, the vast majority of criminal marijuana cases in Minnesota are prosecuted under state law, in state courts.
+Criminal Marijuana cases in federal court are more likely to involve larger quantities, or larger group conspiracies – often involving more than just marijuana.
+The vast majority of criminal marijuana cases in Minnesota are prosecuted under state law, in state courts.

-What is "Sale?"
-One interesting feature of the current criminal legal scheme is the legislative arrogance of defining "cultivation" to mean "manufacture;" and then, to define "manufacture" to mean "sell."
-(If you grow a tomato in your backyard and eat it right off the vine, fresh, according to the logic of current Minnesota law, by doing so you have "sold" a tomato!)
+One interesting feature of the current criminal legal scheme is the legislative arrogance of defining “cultivation” to mean “manufacture;” and then, to define “manufacture” to mean “sell.”
+(If you grow a tomato in your backyard and eat it right off the vine, fresh, according to the logic of current Minnesota law, by doing so you have “sold” a tomato.)

-What is "Possession?"
-Possession cases are far more common than sale cases.
-Just what is "possession?"
-In criminal law, there are two types of criminal "possession" of contraband: actual possession and constructive possession.
+Possession cases are more common than sale cases.
+Just what is “possession?”
+In criminal law, there are two types of criminal “possession” of contraband: actual possession and constructive possession.
 The government invention of a crime of not-actual possession (constructive possession) is a tacit acknowledgment that it is harder to prove possession than most people initially realize.
-Constructive possession is the legal construct that even though you don't actually possess something, the government may claim that circumstances gives rise to an inference that the thing belongs to you.
-It is meant to increase the government power to take away your liberty when it wishes (as compared to actual possession).
+Constructive possession is the legal construct that even though you don’t actually possess something, the government may claim that circumstances give rise to an inference that the thing is within your dominion and control.
+It is meant to increase the government’s power to take away your liberty when it wishes (as compared to actual possession).

-The most commonly charged Minnesota misdmeanor drug crimes and petty misdemeanor violations are:
+The most commonly charged Minnesota misdemeanor drug crimes and petty misdemeanor violations are:

 Possession of a Small Amount of Marijuana, Minnesota Statutes §152.027, subd.
-4. A "small amount" of marijuana is defined in §152.01, subd.
+4. A “small amount” of marijuana is defined in §152.01, subd.
 16 as 42.5 grams or less (roughly an ounce-and-a-half or less).
-Normally a person adjudicated guilty of violating this provision ends up with a "petty misdemeanor" -- with rare exceptions noted in that section.
+Normally a person adjudicated guilty of violating this provision ends up with a “petty misdemeanor” — with rare exceptions noted in that section.
 A petty misdemeanor in Minnesota is a civil infraction, and is not a crime.
-A person cannot lawfully be arrested for a petty misdmeanor, nor is any jail sentence possible from a petty misdemeanor.
-There are possible criminal misdemeanor consequences in this sectin of statute however, at Minnesota Statutes §152.027, subd.
+A person cannot lawfully be arrested for a petty misdemeanor, nor is any jail sentence possible from a petty misdemeanor.
+If found guilty of a petty misdemeanor, however, this is called a “conviction.”
+There are possible criminal misdemeanor consequences in this section of statute however, at Minnesota Statutes §152.027, subd.
 4 (b), (c).